flojoy-ai/docs/docs/instruments-database/Lockin Amplifiers/Keysight-J7211-A-B-C-Series/Keysight-J7211-A-B-C-Series.md

         self.connect_message()
 ```

 This script defines a class `Keysight_J7211` that inherits from `VisaInstrument` in the `qcodes.instrument.visa` module.
-The class represents the Keysight J7211 Attenuation Control Unit.
+The class represents the Keysight (Agilent) J7211 Attenuation Control Unit.

 To connect to the instrument, you can create an instance of the `Keysight_J7211` class by providing the necessary arguments: